themikefuller/Web-Cryptography/README.md

   // The alienship sends the bits and the iv to the starship

-  // The starship decrypts the message using the shared key and publically provided iv. var decrypted = await crypto.subtle.decrypt({
+  // The starship decrypts the message using the shared key and publicly provided iv. var decrypted = await crypto.subtle.decrypt({
       "name": "AES-GCM",
       "iv": iv